loynolib/Equipment-Availability/README.md

 # Equipment-Availability
-Creates a widget to show how many laptops, headphones, etc. are not checked out in WF.
+Creates a widget to show how many study rooms are not checked out in WF.
 If none are available,  shows the time that the next one is due
+Has previously been used to show availability of laptops, laptop chargers, headphones,